Tennu/tennu-admin/README.md

 **Note:** With Tennu 0.7.2, if the user is using the same nickname as the checked accountname, and the nickname is registered to them, on networks that send a 307 (RPL_WHOISREGNICK) will give true for identifiedas.
-With Tennu 0.8.0, this will be false unless the server does not also send a 330 response.
+With future versions, this will be false unless the server does not also send a 330 response.

-## Commands

-* !join #chan
-* !part [#chan]
-* !quit

-Channels default to the channel the command is submitted in.

-No message is given on a failed or incorrectly sent command.

 ## Exports

-If you make your own admin module, make sure to include these functions in your exports for easy interopt.
+If you make your own plugin with the admin role, make sure to include these functions in your exports for easy interopt.

 ### isAdmin(hostmask: Hostmask): boolean